xcart/xcart-docs/_pages/kb_en/payments/index.md

 description: Enable payment methods to accept payments from buyers
 published: true
 ---
 Getting paid is one of the most important functions of any business.
 Before you can get paid by your customers, you need to understand how payments are made in X-Cart.

 All of X-Cart supported payment methods rely on third-party providers to process your transactions.
-These providers may charge extra fees, as well as enforce rules about what products you can sell using their service.
-Each merchant should consider these factors as well as the countries where the business is located and where customers live and many other criteria when choosing a payment gateway.
+These providers determine in what countries their services are available, set the fees, and may impose restrictions as to what products you can sell using their services.
+As a merchant need to take all these factors into account when choosing your payment providers and methods.

 *   {% link "Choosing a Payment Gateway" ref_CT7rXfVw %}